-Since 2011, all self-employed persons are obliged to submit their tax return in electronic form to the tax office.
+Since 2011, all self-employed persons are obliged to submit their tax returns electronically to the tax office.
 As a self-employed person, you fill out the attachment S (Anlage S – Einkünfte aus selbstständiger Arbeit).
-Then enter income and expenses into the cash method of accounting (Einnahmen-Überschuss-Rechnung – EÜR) attachment – provided you are entitled to do cash method of accounting (EÜR).
-All necessary forms can be found either in the standard tax declaration programs (Steuererklärungsprogrammen) or online in the ELSTER portal.
+Then enter income and expenses into the Einnahmen-Überschuss-Rechnung or EÜR (cash method of accounting) attachment – provided you are entitled to use this method.
+All necessary forms can be found online in the ELSTER portal.

 Tax deducting company cars